 This doesn't just leave it smelling dusty but can also make our fan motor and compressor run hot.
-This is not good for these parts and if allowed to build up too much, can shorten the lifespan of our refrigerator.
+This is not good for these parts and, if allowed to build up too much, can shorten the lifespan of our refrigerator.
 Once again, this is where our vacuum will come in quite handy.

 Clean the Mechanical ComponentsClick thumbnail to view full-size

 Note: Usually the back of the refrigerator is pretty simple to take apart so you can access the internal mechanical components.
-However, don't take apart anything you are confident you can put back together.
+However, don't take apart anything you aren't confident you can put back together.

-Cleaning out the mechanical components of your refrigerator might not only help it smell better, but it could drastically increase its life.
+Cleaning out the mechanical components of your refrigerator might not only help it smell better, but also could drastically increase its life.
 Dust and dirt buildup in the mechanical parts of a refrigerator is one of the biggest reasons they fail.

 Carefully remove the screws to the cover to gain access to the mechanical components of your refrigerator (see photos above).
 Once you have access, start by thoroughly vacuuming the area and getting as much of the dust and dirt out as possible.
 Screw the cover back on, and you're done!